abhinavtk/flaxandteal-exercise/README.md

 cargo run
 ```
 You will be prompted to choose an option:  <br>
-Enter 1 to solve an initial value problem (IVP) using RK4.
+&emsp;Enter 1 to solve an initial value problem (IVP) using RK4. <br>
-Enter 2 to solve Burger's equation using RK4.
+&emsp;Enter 2 to solve Burger's equation using RK4. <br>
-Follow the on-screen instructions to input your choice and view the results.
+4. Follow the on-screen instructions to input your choice and view the results. <br>